openscd/open-scd/docs/decisions/0003-extract-plugins.md

 - Building OpenSCD is more then building a simple repository
 - Clear path must be defined how to extend OpenSCD with custom plugins (full software cycle till deployment)
 - Release process for OpenSCD Core and OpenSCD official plugins

+## Agreed procedure

+- move the plugins without any components abstraction to the external plugins repository
+  - copy all required dependencies regardless of code duplication
+- integrate the plugins as submodules within OpenSCD core in the pipeline
+- later on we can extract step by step for each plugin UI-Components